Great Comet of 1264: Observations

 The chroniclers of the time mention the various remarkable events which occurred in Europe at this period, and in particular connect the appearance of the comet with the death of Pope Urban IV, who allegedly fell sick on the very day when the comet was first seen, and died at the exact time it disappeared on October 3, 1264.
 It was said that the "prodigy of a hairy star" had brought upon his illness, and slipped away when the job was finished.
+Also the comet was mentioned in Galician–Volhynian Chronicle and described as 'causate star on the East, it was terrible in appearance, emitting large rays from itself - that is why this star is called hairy'.

 This comet was likewise observed in China, and the descriptions agree with the statements of the European historians.

+According to NASA, the comet was firstly reported on 17 July 1264.
+It was in perihelion on 20 July and in perigee on 29 July.

 Alleged connection to the Great Comet of 1556

 Some astronomers speculated that the Great Comet of 1556 and the Great comet of 1264 are the same comet.
 Alexandre Guy Pingré, who in his Cométographie (1783) calls the Great comet of 1264 a "great and celebrated comet", calculated the comet's parabolic orbit, which he found bore great resemblance to that of the comet of 1556.
 The comet of 1264, says Pingré, "is very probably the same as that of 1556; its periodical revolution is about 292 years; and its return may consequently be expected about 1848."

 John Russell Hind in On the expected return of the great comet of 1264 and 1556 says: